 Recently, the coronavirus outbreak has caused disruption in the financial markets.
 It’s now crippling the casino industry in Asia, which is having a ripple effect in Australia.
 The government of Macau recently closed all casinos in Macau over concerns of the virus’ spread.

 On February 6, ABC News in Australia reported that Melco Resorts was pulling out of the deal with Crown Casinos due to the coronavirus’ impact on tourism.
 Earlier this week, it was reported that Macau-based junkets were considering laying off agents due to the limited tourism resulting from the outbreak.
-This was after an already slower than expected year for the casinos due to the between China and the US.
+This was after an already slower than expected year for the casinos due to the trade war between China and the US.